 The unlimited monthly plan works out to roughly $2.16/day with unlimited hotspot data, which is a substantial upgrade over the destination plans that cap hotspot at 500MB/day.
 For long-term travelers and digital nomads, this is the obvious choice.
 We wish this plan had existed during our early months of travel when we were juggling separate eSIMs for every country hop.

-Use code ADAMANDLINDS for 10% off monthly global plans (even better than the standard 5% discount on destination plans).
+Use code ADAMANDLINDS for 10% off monthly global plans — better than the standard 5% on destination eSIMs.

 How to Get the Most Out of Your Holafly eSIM